iShoto/testpy/codes/20200113_pytorch_cifar10_arcface/README.md

-# Metric Learning with MNIST
+# PyTorch + CIFAR10 + ResNet18 + ArcFace
-This library is Metric learning using center loss for MNIST.
+This library is Metric learning using ResNet18 + ArcFace for CIFAR10.

 # Feature
-- Query and Gallery preparation from MNIST
-- Feature Extraction
-- Distance Caliculation with Cosine Similarity
+- Distance Caliculation with ArcFace

 # Requirement